thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

 Build with scripts
 ------------------

-To build |SOF| quickly use the built-in scripts after setting up the environment.
+To build |SOF| quickly, use the built-in scripts after setting up the environment.

 Build firmware of all platforms.